The Substance receives an Oscar nomination for the intricate prosthetic make-up worn by Demi Moore and Margaret Qualley

 (Image credit: Courtesy of Mubi)

-The ensuing battle of body and mind between Sparkle and Sue – Elisabeth’s ‘other self’, played by Margaret Qualley, who is created via an intravenous infusion of ‘The Substance’ – there are echoes of Joan Crawford and Bette Davis in Whatever Happened to Baby Jane (Robert Aldrich, 1962).
+In the ensuing battle of body and mind between Sparkle and Sue – Elisabeth’s ‘other self’, played by Qualley, who is created via an intravenous infusion of ‘The Substance’ – there are echoes of Joan Crawford and Bette Davis in Whatever Happened to Baby Jane (Robert Aldrich, 1962).
 As Davis, who acted the part of Baby Jane Hudson through a smeared mask of thick stage make-up, reportedly once said herself: ‘Old age ain’t for sissies’.

 Demi Moore behind the scenes of The Substance